 To be safe, check with your veterinarian before starting your dog on a joint supplement regimen.

 In recent years, cannabis-derived chews, supplements, and oils have become more and more popular for dogs.
 CBD comes from the flowers, leaves, and stalks of the hemp plant and contains high levels of cannabinoids, the main chemical found in cannabis.

 Hemp seed oil, on the other hand, is extracted from the seeds of the hemp plant and contains only low levels of CBD.
 Both these items may be able to help your dog feel more comfortable.
 And don't worry — both CBD and hemp seed oil products contain virtually no THC, the psychoactive ingredient in marijuana, so you're not giving your dog a drug.

 To date, there is not a lot of formal research regarding CBD or hemp seed oil products and their benefits for dogs.
-But many dog owners have seen positive results, so it may be a good option for dogs experiencing pain.
-Your best bet, as with any new product, supplement, or medication, is to talk to your veterinarian.
+But many dog owners have seen positive results, so it may be a good option for dogs experiencing discomfort.
+Your best bet, as with any new product or supplement, is to talk to your veterinarian.

-There is another side to natural pain relief for dogs that doesn't involve medication or supplementation.
-Alternative therapies may be able to improve your dog's quality of life and help them feel less pain.
+There is another side of natural options for dogs that doesn't involve supplementation.
+Alternative therapies may be able to improve your dog's quality of life and help them feel less discomfort .
 Examples include:

 - Acupuncture.
-The strategic placement of acupuncture needles is thought to release natural anti-inflammatories in the body and enhance blood circulation.
+The strategic placement of acupuncture needles is thought to support normal inflammatory response and enhance blood circulation.

 - Massage therapy.
 Massage isn't just for humans.
 Dogs can benefit from massage therapy, resulting in relaxed muscles, better blood flow, and lower stress levels.